Styler: learning formatting conventions to repair Checkstyle violations: Evaluation design

-We remove duplicate Java files according to the file content among all commits if any.
-Then, we select the files containing a single Checkstyle error related to formatting.
-We perform this selection to accurately evaluate repairs predicted by \Styler.
-Finally, we keep projects where all criteria yield at least 20 Checkstyle formatting errors. \changedText{By applying this systematic reproduction and selection process, we obtained a dataset containing \nbTotalErrorsToPrint Checkstyle errors spread over \nbTotalProjectsToPrint projects.
-Additionally, \autoref{tab:real-error-dataset} shows the stats per Checkstyle formatting rule.}
+Such a process was executed for all the \numprint{2143} projects in our list.
+At the end of the process, we removed duplicate Java files according to the file content among all commits if any.
+Then, we selected the files containing a single Checkstyle violation that is related to formatting.
+We performed this selection to accurately evaluate repairs produced by \Styler and the other tools.
+Finally, we kept projects where all criteria yield at least 20 Checkstyle formatting violations.
+By applying this systematic reproduction and selection process, we obtained a dataset containing \nbViolationsTotalToPrint Checkstyle violations spread over \nbProjectsTotalToPrint projects.
+We used one project, and the violations found in it (\nbViolationsCalibrationToPrint), to calibrate \Styler (see \autoref{sec:styler-calibration}), and the other \nbProjectsEvaluationToPrint projects with \nbViolationsEvaluationToPrint violations for the actual evaluation.